rsksmart/RSKIPs/IPs/RSKIP_rent2021.md

 - the `GAS` opcode must use `usedGas` (inclusive of rent) to provide a conservative estimate of how much gas is still available.
 - Similarly, the combined value must be reported for transaction receipts and block level gas consumption.

-However, a *separate gas counter* should be also be implemented for `usedRentGas`.
+However, a *separate gas counter*,  `usedRentGas`, should be also be implemented.

 - If a transaction ends because of a OOG exception or REVERT, then 25% of the storage rent gas used so far (`usedRentGas`)  is consumed as compensation for IO costs.
 The remaining 75% of the gas marked as `usedRentGas` is refunded.
 Rent timestamps are not updated.
 - a separate counter can also help implement `estimateGas` methods that report estimates with and without including estimated rent payments.